-The market for wind power remains fragmented.
-As recently as 2018, 37 manufacturers delivered wind turbines to the global power market, with 10 of these firms claiming 85% market share.
-Participants come mostly from Europe, the U.S., and China.
+The market for creating wind power remains fragmented.
+As recently as 2021, 30 manufacturers delivered wind turbines to the global power market, with ten firms claiming 85% market share.
+Participants come mainly from Europe, the U.S., and China.
 Many are parts of larger organizations, while others solely focus on wind power.
 As fragmented markets grow, competitors acquire and merge to better position themselves to capture an increasing share of a growing pie.
 Three years ago, 37 manufacturers competed in this space, and we expect consolidation to continue.

-Despite having installed merely 1% of potential capacity, North America is viewed as the most mature and competitive wind generating market.
-The greater opportunities for wind development are believed to lie outside the U.S. In particular, Southeast Asia and Africa are expected to be the fastest-growing regions over the next five years.
+Despite having installed merely 1% of potential capacity, North America is the most mature and competitive wind generating market.
+The greatest opportunities for wind development lie outside the U.S. In particular, Southeast Asia and Africa expect to be the fastest-growing regions over the next five years.
 China already has the most installed wind capacity of any nation.
-Since becoming the biggest consumer of energy in 2010, China has aggressively invested in renewable energy and has ambitious plans to do more.
+Since becoming the biggest energy consumer in 2010, China has aggressively invested in renewable energy and has ambitious plans to do more.